bartfeenstra/betty/documentation/about/contributing/code-of-conduct.rst

 Our code of conduct expresses the values of the Betty community, how we treat each other, and what happens in case of violations.

-The text below is the `Contributor Covenant <https://www.contributor-covenant.org/>`_, which Betty adopted along with many other popular projects.

 Our Pledge
 ----------